jzumsteg/zumstegs-blog/_posts/2022-01-10-christmas-in-st.-louis.md

-The most interesting thing in the park was an owl, sitting in a tree by the side of a path.
+A most interesting thing in the park was an owl, sitting in a tree by the side of a path.
 We've never been this close to an owl in the wild.

 <figure class = "landscape">
 	<img src="{{"/assets/images/2022/01/image-15.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />